lewis-weinberger/psc/README.md

 Build artefacts (compiled object files) will be stored in a `build/` directory.
 Use `make clean` to remove the compiled executables and object files.

+See [INSTALL](./INSTALL.md) for hints on installing for different platforms.

 ## Usage

 Starting each game follows the same pattern.
 Below we will use `game` to generically refer to any of the game executables (substitute your desired game as appropriate).